raysan5/rpng/README.md

 ```

 ## some notes on API design
-`rpng` includes and advanced API to work directly on memory buffers, to avoid direct file access or allow virtual file systems.
+`rpng` includes an advanced API to work directly on memory buffers, to avoid direct file access or allow virtual file systems.
-Those functions share the same signature than file functions but add a `_from_memory()` suffix and receive the memory buffer instead of the filename.
+Those functions share the same signature than file functions but add a `_from_memory()` suffix and receive the memory buffer instead of the filename, some of them also return the file output size.
 Here an example:
 ```c
 rpng_chunk rpng_chunk_read(const char *filename, const char *chunk_type);            // Read one chunk type
 ```